 Summative assessment largely consists of formal examinations at the end of each year.
 Revision classes are provided where appropriate.
 The Pass List for the Preliminary Year is undivided; for Part IA the Second Class is undivided.
 All students are supplied with details of marking criteria.
 Students have returned to them a full account of the marks gained in each paper: alphabetical and numerical marks awarded by each of the two examiners (all papers are double-marked) and an agreed numerical mark.
 The dissertation for Part II combines formative with summative elements.
-Supervision for this is provided on a one-to-one basis and every candidate is given a half-hour viva examination, providing an opportunity to discuss his or her work with the two examiners.
+Supervision for this is provided on a one-to-one basis and candidates may be required by the examiners to attend a viva voce examination (20-30 minutes) in cases where, for example, the examiners consider awarding exceptionally high/low marks, have awarded widely different marks or wish to verify that the thesis is the candidate's own work.